humanmodeling/SuperHuman/README.md

 Players shoot enemy players.

 ### Player life
-10 points.
+10 initial points.
-When you lose lives, game over.
+When you lose lives (all points?), game over.

 ### Weapon
 - Laser
 General weapon.
-1 points lose.
+Lose 1 point.

 - IR LED
 Special weapon.
-5 points lose.
+Lose 5 points.
 After charging muscle power, you can shoot.

 ### Time
-10 minutes or enemy team down.
+10 minutes (of overall game?) or enemy team down.

 ### Special game
 - Flag battle
-The team have to take enemy flag or down all of enemy.
+If one team takes the game flag, the other team loses automatically.

 - Blind battle
 Each player take the blindfold and use GridEye and Ultrasonic sensor to find the enemy players.
 Use only IR LED weapon.
+Can be played by visually impaired players.

 ## System